 Department of Commerce, Community, & Economic Development - Corporations, Business, and Professional Licensing

-- License businesses to engage in commerce in Alaska, and grant tobacco endorsements for sale of tobacco or tobacco related products.
+- License businesses to engage in commerce in Alaska, and grant endorsements for sale of tobacco products, electronic smoking products, or products containing nicotine.

 - Administer 43 professional licensing programs; 22 of these are managed solely by the division, and 21 are governed by boards and commissions with divisional administrative and investigative support.